derlin/bda-lsa-project/src/main/scala/bda/lsa/svd/Readme.md

 			each row represents a term
 			each column represent a concept / topic

+# Compute the SVD model in Spark
-To perform the singular value decomposition, we represent the matrix `M` as an RDD of row vectors (all of that in a RowMatrix[1] object).
-We use it's `computeSVD` method.The returned SingularValueDecomposition[2] object allows to retreive the coefficients matrix :
+To perform the singular value decomposition, we represent the matrix `M` as an RDD of row vectors (all of that in a `org.apache.spark.mllib.linalg.distributed.`RowMatrix[1] object).
+We use it's `computeSVD` method.The returned `org.apache.spark.mllib.linalg.`SingularValueDecomposition[2] object allows to retreive the coefficients matrix :

 ```
 val u = svd.U